conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 .. note::

-  Presently azure has some issues building libraries using cmake on windows.
+  Presently Azure has some issues building libraries using cmake on Windows.
 Azure does not have a VS2008 installation so building certain very old packages that require VC9 will fail.